Reliable Fine-Grained Evaluation of Natural Language Math Proofs: : Expert-Rated Math Proof Solutions

-\textbf{Step 1: Automated Marking Scheme Generation:} A central challenge in creating this benchmark was ensuring consistent and scalable expert grading.
+\textbf{Stage~1: Marking Scheme Finalization.} A central challenge in creating this benchmark was ensuring consistent and scalable expert grading.
 While human-written rubrics are the gold standard, automated generation offers superior scalability and a systematic way to recognize key steps from provided reference solutions.
 In our method, the marking scheme is produced by an LLM $\mathcal{M}_\text{MS}$.
 Given the problem $x$ and reference solutions $\mathcal{S}$, $\mathcal{M}_\text{MS}$ is prompted to output (i) a list of conditions under which scores are awarded or deducted, and (ii) a list of trivial cases that should not be awarded any points.
 This generator was developed through a rigorous refinement process where experts also graded the quality of the generated marking schemes, providing feedback that led to the selection of gemini-2.5-pro as the final $\mathcal{M}_\text{MS}$ (see \S\ref{app:annotation} for details).
 An example of a generated marking scheme together with problem text and reference solution is shown in~\autoref{fig:example_problem_marking_scheme}.
 From our expert evaluations, approximately 85\% of the generated marking schemes in our final dataset were judged to be reasonable and of high quality.

-\textbf{Step 2: Proof Grading:} With a problem-specific marking scheme, an expert annotator scores a given model-generated proof.
+\textbf{Stage 2: Proof Grading.} With a problem-specific marking scheme, an expert annotator scores a given model-generated proof.
 Experts were instructed to treat the marking scheme as a detailed reference for the expected solution path, rather than a rigid checklist.
 This is particularly important for fairly evaluating proofs that employed a novel method different from the provided ground-truth solutions, ensuring that valid alternative reasoning paths were credited appropriately.
 The experts will assign a score on a 0–7 scale.
 Before large-scale annotation, our experts underwent a calibration phase to align their judgments and finalize rules for handling edge cases, a critical step for minimizing inconsistencies.
-We assign 40\% of the solutions to more than one annotator and ensure their agreement is 90\% or higher.
+We assign 41\% of the solutions to more than one annotator and their within-1-point agreement is 87.5\%.
+Disagreements are further resolved through discussions.